BSA A7

-The BSA A7 was a 500cc motorcycle model range made by Birmingham Small Arms Company (BSA) atitsr factory in Armoury Road, Small Heath, Birmingham.
+The BSA A7 was a 500cc motorcycle model range made by Birmingham Small Arms Company (BSA) at its factory in Armoury Road, Small Heath, Birmingham.
 The range was launched in 1946 using a 495 cc long stroke engine.
 An improved 497 cc version based on the BSA A10 engine was launched in 1950.
 The various A7 models continued in production with minor modifications until 1961/2 when they were superseded by the unit-construction A50 model.

 Development

-After the 1938 launch of the Edward Turner designed Triumph Speed Twin, BSA needed a 500cc twin to compete with the Speed Twin.
+After the 1938 launch of the Edward Turner designed Triumph Speed Twin, BSA needed a 500cc twin to compete with it.
 Designed by Herbert Parker, David Munro and BSA's chief designer, Val Page, the BSA A7 was the first of the BSA twin-cylinder motorcycles.
 The outbreak of World War II delayed the launch and several prototypes were built during the war years.
 The model was finally launched in September 1946 when hostilities had ended.

 The very first A7 off the production line was flown to Paris for the first motorcycle show after the end of the war.
 There was huge demand for affordable transport after the war and the simplicity of the A7 twin was helped along by the slogan 'It's time YOU had a BSA!'.